jacobmmorgan/School-Notes/Journalism/Journalism Day 15.md

-Compliments arent manipulative but manipulators use compliments2
+Compliments arent manipulative but manipulators use compliments.